 Suggestion: Don’t let a meal pass in Portugal without ordering soup!
 Every region boasts of their own creation, so get out there and start tasting!

 I’ve recently come to the conclusion that the Portuguese must have strong ties to the bat family, because I’ve yet to enter a building that’s fully lit.
 No, even that’s generous.
-There’s simply no light!
+There’s simply no light.
 It’s not like they don’t have electricity, because they do.
 And it’s not as if they don’t appreciate a warm, cozy environment.
-They love a good fireplace!
-But after several decades of poverty and recession, light has been deemed an unnecessary expense reserved only for special occasions; hence, on a cloudy, overcast day, you’re screwed.
-It’s so bad that after having my son in the local hospital, I had to call for help after getting stuck inside the bathroom because I couldn’t locate the handle for the door. (photo by christian.parreira)
+They love a good fireplace.
+But after several decades of poverty and recession, light has been deemed an unnecessary expense reserved only for special occasions.
+It’s so challenging that after having my son in the local hospital, I had to call for help after getting stuck inside the bathroom because I couldn’t locate the handle for the door.

 Suggestion: Channel your inner bat.
 Turn off the lights in your house, don a pair sunglasses, and practice maneuvering the space without killing yourself.
 For the practical among you, simply download a flashlight app to your phone and attach a small torch to your keychain.
 When in bind, these will save your life.